 In what year does the movie 'Big Eyes' take place?

-Discover the awards and nominations received by Big Eyes.
-Explore the history of Big Eyes and its cast and crew.
+Discover all the awards and nominations received by Big Eyes, from Oscars to film festival honors.
+Learn how Big Eyes and its cast and crew have been recognized by critics and the industry alike.

 68th British Academy Film Awards 2015